If you think you have a hernia and experience any of the following symptoms, you should seek immediate medical attention:

 Thompsons Solicitors urges anyone who thinks they have been injured as a result of a hernia mesh procedure to contact their GP immediately to diagnose the cause of pain.

-If your GP concludes that your mesh implant is the cause of your suffering, or if they cannot explain it and you think it’s related to your mesh implant, our specialist medical negligence lawyers can help you using their significant legal expertise to advise whether you could begin a hernia mesh claim and get compensation.
+If your GP concludes that your mesh implant is the cause of your suffering, or if they cannot explain it and you think it’s related to your mesh implant, our specialist medical negligence solicitors can help you using their significant legal expertise to advise whether you could begin a hernia mesh claim and get compensation.
 There’s no guarantee we will be able to pursue a hernia mesh claim for you, but we will give you the best advice possible based on your situation.

 I had surgery years ago but have only recently started to experience abdominal hernia mesh complications.
 Can I still make a hernia mesh claim?